1.Introduction

 - Average price: ¥16,072 (Approx. $107)

-With only 9 products, JUIC had one of the smallest lineups among the brands included in this survey.
+JUIC had one of the smallest lineups in this survey, with only 9 products.

 (5)Yasaka

-Next is Yasaka.
-For many longtime table tennis players, Yasaka is probably best known for its classic rubber, Mark V.
+Yasaka is a long-established brand best known for its classic rubber, Mark V.

 - Number of products: 29